APA Series Part One: APA Style and APA Formatting

 An APA formatted paper consists of four basic sections: an APA title page, abstract, body (which includes methods, results, and discussion), and references.
 The sections that are used will depend on the particular type of research paper you are writing.
 We discuss these in detail in our article about APA paper formatting.

 We hope that this article has been a helpful guide to APA style and the basics of APA formatting.
 Because it is not possible to include all the possible information about APA style and formatting in one article, be sure to read all the articles in our APA series, including our example APA Reference page.
-If you are still unsure whether you have used proper APA style, send your document to our essay proofreaders for a style check.
-To learn more about the five steps to writing an essay, check out the e-book How to Write an Essay in Five Easy Steps.
+To learn more about the five steps to writing an essay, check out the ebook How to Write an Essay in Five Easy Steps.